awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 [The Things Stack](https://www.thethingsindustries.com/docs/) is an [open-source LoRaWAN stack](https://github.com/TheThingsNetwork/lorawan-stack).
 Users can deploy the stack as [Open Source](https://hub.docker.com/r/thethingsnetwork/lorawan-stack) (free) or [Enterprise](https://hub.docker.com/r/thethingsindustries/lorawan-stack) (requires a [license](https://accounts.thethingsindustries.com/fee-calculator/)) from images available on Docker Hub.

-This repository facilitates packaging The Things Stack into an AWS IoT Greengrass V2 component named **aws.greengrass.labs.TheThingsStackLoRaWAN**.
-This component enables customer use cases that require a private LoRaWAN Network Server (LNS) at the edge.
+This repository packages The Things Stack into an AWS IoT Greengrass V2 component named **aws.greengrass.labs.TheThingsStackLoRaWAN**.
+This component enables use cases where you require a private LoRaWAN Network Server (LNS) at the edge.
 The Things Stack is also offered as [an AWS Marketplace AMI](https://aws.amazon.com/marketplace/pp/prodview-okhh3ofzhqj56).
 This Greengrass component is a logical equivalent, but pitching at the edge.

 For Enterprise deployments, ingestion into AWS IoT Core can be achieved by deploying [The Things Stack AWS IoT default integration](https://www.thethingsindustries.com/docs/integrations/aws-iot/default/) into your AWS account.
 For Open Source deployments, [The Things Stack Pub/Sub integration](https://www.thethingsindustries.com/docs/integrations/pubsub/) is a good option for achieving ingestion into AWS IoT Core.

-The Pub/Sub integration can also be used to publish and subscribe to topics on the Greengrass local [Moquette MQTT broker](https://docs.aws.amazon.com/greengrass/v2/developerguide/mqtt-broker-moquette-component.html).
+The Pub/Sub integration can also be used to publish and subscribe to topics on the Greengrass local [EMQX MQTT broker](https://docs.aws.amazon.com/greengrass/v2/developerguide/mqtt-broker-emqx-component.html) or [Moquette MQTT broker](https://docs.aws.amazon.com/greengrass/v2/developerguide/mqtt-broker-moquette-component.html).
 This allows integration with the cloud, other Greengrass components on the same device and/or with other devices on the local network.
 The Things Stack can therefore leverage [AWS-managed Greengrass components](https://docs.aws.amazon.com/greengrass/v2/developerguide/public-components.html), [custom Greengrass components](https://docs.aws.amazon.com/greengrass/v2/developerguide/develop-greengrass-components.html), [community Greengrass components](https://github.com/orgs/awslabs/teams/aws-greengrass-labs/repositories) and AWS services to deliver powerful edge solutions that extend The Things Stack's capabilities.

 # Table of Contents
 * [Architecture](#architecture)